escaped/django-inline-actions/README.rst

             'btn-green' if obj.status == Article.DRAFT else 'btn-red')

 You can make it more eye-candy by using ``btn-green`` that makes your button green and ``btn-red`` that makes your button red.
-Or zou can use those classes to add some javascript logic (i.e. confirmation box).
+Or you can use those classes to add some javascript logic (i.e. confirmation box).